 Nestled along the banks of the Guadalupe River, Kerrville is one of the Texas Hill Country’s best kept secrets.
 Rich in history with a diverse selection of things to see, do, taste and experience, Kerrville is a must-see for anyone in the Texas Hill Country.

 Visitors to downtown Kerrville, Texas enjoy a unique retail shopping experience ranging from high-end merchandise shops where cowboys once purchased provisions for cattle drives headed north to old hidden treasures in a two story antique shop.
 Dining fare is as varied and unique as the shopping experience with menus ranging from exotic game to international cuisine to burgers and fries; offering meal options for every appetite.
-When visiting downtown Kerrville find time to tour the stately Schreiner Mansion built in 1879, explore a bookstore filled with rare first editions and books on Texana, relax with cocktails in an upscale-underground club that once was used for ice storage, or experience an art exhibit in a 1935 art deco building that was initially home to the Kerrville Post Office.
+When visiting downtown Kerrville find time to tour the stately Schreiner Mansion built in 1879, or experience an art exhibit in a 1935 art deco building that was initially home to the Kerrville Post Office.

 Kerrville is a true Texas Hill Country treasure offering shops, restaurants, a flourishing arts community and outdoor recreation all in an historic downtown setting.